LOVE, a title of peace

 Dheisheh Refugee Camp 2018

-This is a real story of a Palestinian woman and an Israeli man.
+This is the story of a Palestinian woman and an Israeli man.

-The refugees suspect the marriage to be a perfect camouflage for an Israeli espionage.
+The refugees suspect the marriage to be perfect camouflage for an Israeli espionage.

 Ironically, she could only marry a Jewish man as no Muslim would have married her since a divorced woman is considered inferior.